-The best concept art stems from the illuminated imaginations of Game Designers, who can bring a blank canvas to life with their ideas.
-Often concept art isn't released until after a game is out as it would either color players' perceptions of the game or simply be a massive spoiler.
-Some concept art is made even when a game isn't - it's just left there in limbo as an idea of what might have been.
+The best concept art stems from the illuminated imaginations of game designers, who can bring a blank canvas to life with their ideas.
+Often concept art isn't released until after a game is out, as it would either color players' perceptions of the game or simply be a massive spoiler.
+Some concept art is made with no game to follow – it's just left there in limbo as an idea of what might have been.

 1. Bioshock Infinite

 Concept artwork doesn't have to have cityscapes or spaceships.
-Welcome Cuphead, an upcoming platformer inspired by 1930s cartoons developed by brothers Chad & Jared Moldenhauer.
-Jared takes the helm of Game Design whereas his brother Chad is the visual guru.
-He created these fantastic early pencil sketches depicting Cuphead in various animated states.
-They're simple drawings that aren't that far from the realised artwork that appears in the trailers.
+Welcome Cuphead, an upcoming platformer inspired by 1930s cartoons and developed by brothers Chad & Jared Moldenhauer.
+Jared takes the helm of game design, whereas his brother Chad is the visual guru.
+He created these fantastic early pencil sketches, depicting Cuphead in various animated states.
+They're simple drawings that aren't that far from the realized artwork that appears in the trailers.

 3. Battlefield Hardline

-Patrick O'Keefe, known to his work friends as Senior Concept Artist on Battlefield Hardline, has also worked on some brilliant artwork for Dead Space 3.
+Patrick O'Keefe, known to his colleagues as Senior Concept Artist on Battlefield Hardline, has also provided some brilliant artwork for Dead Space 3.
 In addition to cityscapes and game environments, he enjoys making up ad campaigns.
-He first started tagging when he was in primary school and was inspired by his brother's hip hop collection and his home town of Toronto, which he describes as "a great graffiti city".
-But you don't have to go all the way to Canada to see his handwork, just take a stroll around Battlefield Hardline.
+He first started tagging when he was in primary school and was inspired by his brother's hip hop collection and his home town of Toronto, which he describes as "a great graffiti city."
+But, you don't have to go all the way to Canada to see his handwork, just take a stroll around Battlefield Hardline.

 4. Manifold Garden

-This title was previously known as Relativity, a nod to M.C.
-Escher's famous optical illusion where people on steps appear to defy gravity.
-The original version featured garish colours and sharper edges.
-Now retitled as Manifold Garden, it's easier to see the Escher influence.
-The palette has been softened and the edges more pencil-like, but still defined.
+Previously known as Relativity, this is a nod to M.C.
+Escher's famous optical illusion wherein people on steps appear to defy gravity.
+The original version featured garish colors and sharper edges.
+Now re-titled as Manifold Garden, it's easier to see the Escher influence.
+The palette has been softened, and the edges more pencil-like, but still defined.
 William Chyr's game looks like a lithograph, its architectural drawing and brutalist utopia rolled into one.

 5. Fallout 4